 HAR.SetTargetIntensity(1, targets, 0.75);

-Enhance your Unity projects with high-definition haptic feedback using the Razer Sensa HD Haptics, supported by Interhaptics Core SDK version 1.5.0 and above.
+Enhance your Unity projects with high-definition haptic feedback using the Razer Sensa HD Haptics, supported by Interhaptics Unity Core SDK version 1.5.0 and above.

 SDK Support: Verify that your project is using Interhaptics Core SDK version 1.5.0 or above to have automatically enabled Razer Sensa HD Haptics support.
 The Interhaptics Core SDK can be installed via the Unity Package Manager as described in the Getting Started with the Unity SDK chapter.